HMS Fowey (1749)

 Mark Robinson believed that the small coasting vessels engaged in a great deal of smuggling, and he asked the Admiralty to buy a tender to examine creeks and islets (15 November 1767 ADM1/2388).
 He was put straight by the Merchants of South Carolina on the matter of intra-colony trade, after the Sardoine and Captain Hawker affair, and was asked not to stop interior trade.
 He seems to have heeded that advice, as there is no record that he seized any coasting vessels while he was in South Carolina.

-On the 29th April 1770 Sir William Draper embarked in the Fowey, to visit Governor Tryon at the Cape Fear.
+On 29 April 1770 Sir William Draper embarked in the Fowey, to visit Governor Tryon at the Cape Fear.

-Mark Robinson on the Fowey is also stated as having arrived in Charles Town 8 October 1770, from Virginia and sailed for Virginia again on the 29 January 1771.
+Mark Robinson on the Fowey is also stated as having arrived in Charles Town 8 October 1770, from Virginia and sailed for Virginia again on 29 January 1771.

-Whilst he was on this coast he had the satisfaction of preserving Charleston from the effects of an alarming conflagration, a service for which the Merchants of South Carolina expressed their gratitude by a public vote of thanks, dated the 14th January 1771.
+Whilst he was on this coast he had the satisfaction of preserving Charleston from the effects of an alarming conflagration, a service for which the Merchants of South Carolina expressed their gratitude by a public vote of thanks, dated 14 January 1771.
 He sailed from Charleston on the 22 (29) January 1771.

-Her Captain on 1 January 1775 is listed as Cpt.
-Geo Montagu.
+Foweys captain on 1 January 1775 is listed as Cpt.
+George Montagu.
 The ship is noted as having received Lord Dunmore, the governor of the Colony of Virginia, when he fled the colony for safety after the Gunpowder Incident during the beginning of the American Revolution, marking the last departure of a Royal Governor from the colony, effectively ending British rule in Virginia.
 The National Park Service has identified it as a probable candidate for a wreck located off Yorktown, Virginia, in the York River.